docker/docs/content/desktop/install/windows-install.md

 1. Download the installer using the download button at the top of the page, or from the [release notes](../release-notes.md).

 2. Double-click `Docker Desktop Installer.exe` to run the installer.
+By default, Docker Desktop is installed at `C:\Program Files\Docker\Docker`.

 3. When prompted, ensure the **Use WSL 2 instead of Hyper-V** option on the Configuration page is selected or not depending on your choice of backend.